TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-pipelinesyaml.md

 ## **Recommended Steps**

 Review each of the following steps before you create a support ticket.
-If you still need to create a ticket after reviewing them, in the ticket, provide information about the path you took and the results of the steps you ran to expedite the resolution of your problem.
+If you need to create a ticket, provide information about the path you took and the results of the steps you ran to expedite the resolution of your problem.

 **I'm getting an error about unexpected mappings, sequences, scalars, or keys**